DreymaR/BigBagKbdTrixPKL/Source/EPKL_Source/README.md

 		- Also made an array of layout folders: Subfolders under "Layouts" contaning a "Layout.ini" file and fulfilling certain naming criteria.
 		- This way, no layout folder read nor FileExist checks are necessary at GUI creation/selection time.
 	- A template for implementing new layouts, under `Layouts\_Template`.
 See its `README` file for more info.
+	- Using the NewLayout template framework, a few more modern layouts were added.
+Semimak-JQ and Canary were already in place.
-		- Using this framework, the APT(v3) layout by Apsu (2021-12) was added, with Angle, Wide and Sym ergo mods.
+		- The APT(v3) layout by Apsu, with Angle, Wide and Sym ergo mods.
+		- The Graphite layout by Richard Davison alias 'stronglytyped'.
+Also a keymap-friendly Graphite-HB variant (no shift state changes).
+		- The Sturdy layout by Oxey, with an Angle ergo mod.
+		- Wide and Sym ergo mods are WIP for both Graphite and Sturdy, for now.
 	- The Sym-Mn (only the MN loop) partial mod is now a named Remap.
 Fits layouts with no symbol in the QWERTY `P` position.
 		- This includes Semimak, APTv3 and several other alternative keyboard layouts.
 	- Fixed: Several Layout Selector GUI bugs.